opendocsg/slw-judgments-backfill/2009_SGCA_27/report.md

 58     What then were the grounds on which the Company relied upon to justify the summary dismissal of the appellant?
 The basic contention of the Company in this regard is that the appellant had been dishonest having misappropriated the cheque proceeds.
 It is a well-established principle that an

-employee owes the employer a duty of good faith and fidelity, an aspect of which includes the employee not making use of the employer’s property for his own purposes (see _DM Divers Technics Pte Ltd v Tee Chin Hock_ [2004] 4 SLR 424; see also generally Ravi Chandran, _Employment Law in_
+employee owes the employer a duty of good faith and fidelity, an aspect of which includes the employee not making use of the employer’s property for his own purposes (see _DM Divers Technics Pte Ltd v Tee Chin Hock_ <span class="citation">[2004] 4 SLR 424</span>; see also generally Ravi Chandran, _Employment Law in_

 _Singapore_ (Singapore: LexisNexis, 2008, 2nd Ed) at paras [5.12] [5.14]).
 If it can be shown that the appellant was dishonest by misappropriating the Company’s property, then there would be a justifiable basis for his summary dismissal.